Innoplexus-Consulting-Services/extensible_classification_framework/README.md

 ```

 #### 2. Prepare Vectors
+> Note : This is an optional step.
+Use this step if you want to build vector by calling fasttext model.
+Otherwise in the step 3 you may provide pre-trained word2vec, glove or fasttext embeddigns.

 This step is to call a fast text module prepared usiing gensim for vectorization on custom tokens.
 For this you need to have a pre-trained fasttext model.
 ```bash